The place where celebrities & corporations come to learn how to ride a motorcycle.

 If you didn't take Modules 1-3, you need a computer, laptop, tablet or smartphone and an email address.

-If you didn't attend the Tuesday night 4-hour live remote/virtual classroom session (Module 3), you will need the following;
+If you didn't attend the Tuesday night 4-hour live remote/virtual classroom session (Module 3), you will also need the following;

 For the Practice Riding Session, you will need the following;

-MOTORCYCLES WITH LOUD PIPES (SOUND EXCEEDS THE EPA DECIBLE RATING) ARE NOT ALLOWED AT MONTCLAIR STATE UNIVERSITY.
+MOTORCYCLES WITH LOUD PIPES (SOUND LEVEL EXCEEDS THE EPA DECIBLE RATING) ARE NOT ALLOWED AT MONTCLAIR STATE UNIVERSITY.

 HEIGHT REQUIREMENT FOR USING OUR TRAINING MOTORCYCLES